abgreeve/moodle-block_stash/README.md

 3. Add items to gain on the left side and items to lose on the right.
 4. Once saved click on the trade name and copy the code snippet.
 5. Directly paste the code snippet into any location that has an editor.

+### Configuring an item removal

+1. Create a quiz in your course
+2. Make sure you have at least one item created in stash
+3. As a teacher, go to the stash settings and select the 'Removals' tab
+4. Click the 'Configure removal' button
+5. Select at least one item to remove (+ symbol)
+6. Select a quiz and click save
+7. You're quiz will no remove the configured items from students attempting that quiz.
+It is recommended that you inform you students about the cost of the quiz in the description of the quiz

 ### Important!